cpmalenab/data-portfolio/_pages/about.md

 ![database_schema.png](./images/database_schema.png)

-Summary:
+### Summary:
-* Scraped over 1000 job descriptions on indeed.com using BeautifulSoup and Selenium.
+* Scraped over 1000 job descriptions on indeed.com using **BeautifulSoup and Selenium**.
-* Performed data filtering and cleaning using Pandas.
+* Performed data filtering and cleaning using **Pandas**.
-* Modeled the data in PostgreSQL using psycopg2 and SQLAlchemy libraries.
+* Modeled the data in **PostgreSQL** using psycopg2 and **SQLAlchemy** libraries.
-* Conducted data visualization of geospatial distribution, industry demand, and in-demand hard and soft skills.
+* Conducted **data visualization** of geospatial distribution, industry demand, and in-demand hard and soft skills.
-* Performed topic modeling using Non-negative Matrix Factorization to extract the most sought after skill set combination.
+* Performed **topic modeling using** Non-negative Matrix Factorization to extract the most sought after skill set combination.

 The findings of the study showed that SQL, Python, and ETL are the leading hard skills and communication, analytical thinking, and leadership are the coveted soft skills in the current market.
 In addition, knowledge in both data architecture and analytics emerges as the skill combination that would give a competitive advantage to data engineers.

-For the full academic paper, please visit this [page](/files/Market Demand Analysis for Data Engineering Skills using Data Modeling and Text Mining.pdf)
+For the full academic paper, please visit this [page](https://nbviewer.org/github/cpmalenab/data-portfolio/blob/master/files/Market%20Demand%20Analysis%20for%20Data%20Engineering%20Skills%20using%20Data%20Modeling%20and%20Text%20Mining.pdf)

 # [Database Normalization](https://github.com/cpmalenab/database_normalization)